uv-genai/llm-setonix/setup.md

 Podman/Docker), the ROCm version (>= 6.2 required) and the lack of support for the gfx90a (MI250) platform in the case of *SGLang*.

-Given the fac that the currently biggest model (DeepSeek-r1) can ran on a single node at a reasonable speed it might not be required to use SGLang or vLLM to distribute a model on multiple nodes.
+Given the fact that the currently biggest model (DeepSeek-r1) can ran on a single node at a reasonable speed it might not be required to use SGLang or vLLM to distribute a model on multiple nodes.